jalgoarena/JAlgoArena-UI/README.md

 There are two ways to run it - from sources or from binaries.
 - Default port: `3000`
-- prerequisite if you plan to rebuild: `npm install webpack -g`
+- prerequisite if you plan to rebuild: `npm run installRequiredGlobalDependencies`

 ### Running from binaries
 - go to [releases page](https://github.com/spolnik/JAlgoArena-UI/releases) and download last app package (JAlgoArena-UI-[version_number].zip)